execc0/elibraryParser/README.md

     Graphics Device initialization failed for :  es2, sw Error initializing QuantumRenderer: no suitable pipeline found ...

-Then replace the JavaFX SDK in the app/build/libs directory with the Linux version. https://jdk.java.net/javafx25/
+Then replace the JavaFX SDK in the __*app/build/libs*__ directory with the version for your operating system. https://jdk.java.net/javafx25/

 ## Testing